Gardimy/BlogApp/README.md

 - [📝 License](#license)

-# 📖Blog app - Views <a name="about-project"></a>
+# 📖 integration specs for views <a name="about-project"></a>

-**Blog app - Views** In this milestone, I add the Views associated with the Models and Controllers I've already created for my Blog App.
+**Blog app - integration specs** In this project, I create integration tests for all of the views used in my project
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>